 Textbooks: Famous Men of Modern Times (Memoria Press) by John H. Haaren and A.B.
 Poland, The Story of the Thirteen Colonies & The Great Republic (Memoria Press) by H. A. Guerber, History of the World (ABeka Books), and Geography III (Memoria Press) by Michael Simpson and Dayna Grant.

 Language will be developed and put into practice in this class.
 English 7 focuses on reading comprehension, literature exposure, and grammar rules.
 The student will practice grammar rules through use of a textbook and writing assignments, focusing on creativity, clarity and style.
-The student will also engage in classic novels including Treasure Island, The Adventures of Tom Sawyer, and A Wrinkle in Time; along with poems and short stories, and will learn to discuss literature with their peers.
-Students are also given class time for free reading and must complete a reader’s response sheet for each book they read, teaching them to really think about what they are reading and building their comprehension skills.
+The student will also engage in classic novels including Treasure Island, The Adventures of Tom Sawyer, A Wrinkle in Time, and To Kill a Mockingbird; along with poems, essays, and short stories, and will learn to discuss literature with their peers.
+Students are also taught about book genres and are given some class time for reading books of their choice.
+They must complete a reader’s response sheet for each book they read, teaching them to really think about what they are reading and building their comprehension skills.

 Textbooks: Writer’s Choice and Elements of Literature